ai4cmb/ForSE/README.md

 We take advantage of a generative adversarial network (GAN) to produce realistic and non-Gaussian small scale features on CMB foreground maps.

-In our first application we use this approach to generate full sky polarized thermal dust maps at an angular resolution of 12 arc-minutes.
+In our first application we used this approach to generate full sky polarized thermal dust maps at an angular resolution of 12 arc-minutes.

 The maps are publicly available: https://portal.nersc.gov/project/sobs/users/ForSE/fullsky_maps/